ilastik/ilastik.github.io/documentation/carving/carving.md

 * Original image: if the loaded image is already a boundary map, where bright pixels correspond to an image boundary.
 * Inverted Original image: if the loaded image is already a boundary map, where dark pixels correspond to an image boundary.

-In the example image above, a good boundary choice would clearly be **Dark lines**.
+In the example image above, a good boundary choice would clearly be **dark lines**.

 To check if the computed boundaries visually correspond with the edges in the image the visibility of the **Filtered Data** layer can be toggled by clicking on the small eye in that layer: